mkuzmik/gomoku-game/README.md

  - **Multi Player**, using this mode you can play with other person.
  - **Custom** mode is especially for testing purposes.
 You can choose which figure you want to choose and then put the coordinates.
 When you run Custom mode you will get a prompt where yo are supposed to put a command.
 If you do not know any type empty line, you will get a hint.

+## Single Player
+ Original conception was that computer is choosing next move by analysis a tree of all possible moves.
+This tree (called DecisionTree in my project in Ai.hs module) is already implemented, but it is not working properly, therefore computer player choose random position on a board yet.

 ## Task list
 - [x] Create `Gomoku.hs`module, which implements basic game mechanisms.
 - [x] Create 'main' function in `main.hs`, which makes you able to play Gomoku in command line interface.